StarkJohan/Balboa-GS-WiFi/README.md

 The PCB is designed to be installed directly on the RJ45 port of the controller PCB.
 Remote install using a RJ45 cable is also possible if that is preferred.<br>
 The software will be heavily based on user contribution as the different controller displays have slightly different 7 segment displays and button functions.<br>
 Please note that the only hardware I personally have access to is the VL406U 4 button control panel and the GS500Z/GS501Z controller.
-The POC software framework is based on <a href="https://github.com/MagnusPer/Balboa-GS510SZ">this excellent repo by MagnusPer</a>.<br>
+The POC software framework is based on <a href="https://github.com/MagnusPer/Balboa-GS510SZ">this excellent repo by MagnusPer</a>.
+For more detailed information on the protocol please visit his repo.<br>

 ### Current state and support
 The PCB is currently in a protoype stage.
 It is tested and confirmed to support the following controllers: